DMing93/rampage/README.md

 # RAMpage

+NOTE: This repository is originally developed by H. Schirmeier in Linux kernel 3.5.
+Now we update RAMpage to kernel 4.4 and will continue to update.
+Thanks for everyone interested in RAMpage.
+-- by Wang Xiaoqiang <wang_xiaoq@126.com>

 This repository contains the RAMpage online memory tester for Linux, which we developed on the basis of
 [Jens Neuhalfen's memtester](https://github.com/neuhalje/kernel-memtest).